-Measuring developer productivity: a new path for data-driven decision making
+Measuring developer productivity in 2019: a new path for data-driven decision making

 The year was 1999.
 I’d been coding for awhile, but had just secured my first paid gig, writing software in a professional environment.
 The job posting promised a summer of experience, at $17.50/hour (!), to help a small Seattle company build software that controlled digital projectors.
 I still recall the rush of walking into the office on my first day, and discovering I had my own workstation, my own telephone number, even my own cube..!
 Heady stuff for a teenager.